Address26-34 Lurgan Rd, Portadown

 • To improve school morale

-• To provide a forum for student expression
+• To provide a forum for pupil expression

 • To facilitate pupil input into the whole school decision making policy